 - Case 4: A1 commits a Charging infraction.
 The on-ice official blows the whistle and proceeds to administer the penalty.
 The coach of Team A tells the team captain, A2, to ask the on-ice official for an interpretation of the call.
 The on-ice official gives the captain the interpretation and A2 returns to the coach.
 The coach still does not agree and calls the on-ice official to the players' bench.
 The on-ice official blows the whistle to resume play.
 Team B is in possession of the ring.
 The coach of Team A steps onto the ice. - Ruling 4: A delayed penalty is signalled.
-When play is stopped (Rule 20.2 and subsequent Note), the coach is assessed a Misconduct penalty. - Case 5: A1 falls heavily against the boards behind the play.
+If play is in the area of the coach play should be stopped immediately.
+When play is stopped (Rule 20.2 and subsequent Note), the coach is assessed a Misconduct penalty.
+(Rules 16.1.c, 20.2.b & 20.2.d) - Case 5: A1 falls heavily against the boards behind the play.
 Neither on-ice official notices that A1 has remained down on the ice.
 The coach of Team A yells to the on-ice officials to stop play but neither on-ice official hears the coach.
 The Team A coach opens the players' bench door and runs out to attend to the injured player.
-The on-ice officials notice this and stop the play. - Ruling 5: No Misconduct penalty would be assessed as the coach was attending to the injured player. - NOTE: See Rule 20.3.c and Rule 20.9.b.
+The on-ice officials notice this and stop the play. - Ruling 5: No Misconduct penalty would be assessed as the coach was attending to the injured player.
+(Rules 16.1.c & 23.1)